23/glue/README.md

     );

 # Properties with Getters and Setters
-Each modules can interact other parts of the application through properties.
+Each module interacts with other parts of the application through properties.
 These are defined as getters and setters on the module, which is turn can be access by both liquid templates and in JavaScript.
 In the examples above we saw a few examples of such properties:

     Player.getter('showDescription', function(){
         return $this.showDescription;